Flávio Rocha

 Flávio Gurgel Rocha (born 14 February 1958) is a Brazilian former federal deputy and businessman, current CEO and Chairman of Lojas Riachuelo, one of the largest retailers in the country.

 Biography

-Born on the 14th of February 1958, Flávio Rocha is the current CEO of apparel retailer Lojas Riachuelo and of its financial services subsidiary, Midway Financeira.
-His family also owns Confecções Guararapes, the group’s industrial company, as well as Transportadora Casa Verde, the Group's logistics subsidiary.
+Born on 14 February 1958, Flávio Rocha is the current CEO of apparel retailer Lojas Riachuelo and of its financial services subsidiary, Midway Financeira.
+His family also owns Confecções Guararapes, the group's industrial company, as well as Transportadora Casa Verde, the Group's logistics subsidiary.
 Riachuelo is one of 15 biggest employers of the country, with over 40,000 employees (2017).

 In 1986, was elected federal deputy for Rio Grande do Norte for the National Reconstruction Party (PRN), being reelected in 1990 for the Liberal Party (PL).
 In 1994, he attempted to run for The Presidency with the PL, but later formed a coalition to support the winning party, the PSDB, led by Fernando Henrique Cardoso.

 Rocha and his wife are members of the neo-Pentecostal church Comunidade Evangélica Sara Nossa Terra.